- Policy

 Copy link to Chile’s support to sustainable developmentChile is a member of the International Forum on Total Official Support for Sustainable Development (TOSSD).
 As a provider of South-South co-operation, Chile started reporting on TOSSD at its inception in 2020.

-Chile reported USD 4.1 million in support of sustainable development in the form of cross-border resources to TOSSD recipients in 2023.
-All these activities were extended by the Chilean Agency for International Development Cooperation (AGCID).
+Chile reported USD 3.7 million in support of sustainable development in the form of cross-border resources to TOSSD recipients in 2024.
+All these activities were conducted by AGCID.

 Contributions to the Sustainable Development Goals

-Copy link to Contributions to the Sustainable Development GoalsIn 2023, Chile’s support to sustainable development mainly contributed to advancing SDG 4 (quality education), SDG 16 (peace, justice and strong institutions) and SDG 5 (gender equality).
+Copy link to Contributions to the Sustainable Development GoalsIn 2024, Chile’s support to sustainable development mainly contributed to advancing SDG 4 (quality education), SDG 11 (sustainable cities and communities) and SDG 17 (partnerships for the Goals).

 Copy link to Cross-border resources to TOSSD recipients (Pillar 1)Geographic allocation

-Copy link to Sectoral distributionIn 2023, USD 2.9 million (70%) of Chile’s cross-border resources targeted social infrastructure and services in TOSSD recipients, with a particular focus on education (USD 2.3 million, or 55% of cross-border resources).
-A total of USD 612 thousand (15% of cross-border resources) was provided as humanitarian aid.
-Production sectors, such as agriculture, forestry and fishing or industry, mining and construction, were allocated USD 336 thousand (8% of cross-border resources).
+Copy link to Sectoral distributionIn 2024, USD 2.9 million (80%) of Chile’s cross-border resources targeted social infrastructure and services in TOSSD recipients, with a particular focus on education (USD 2.1 million, or 58.5% of cross‑border resources).
+A total of USD 455 thousand (12.4% of cross-border resources) was provided for government and civil society.
+Humanitarian assistance from Chile to other countries totalled USD 210 thousand (5.7% of cross-border resources).1

 Triangular co-operation

-Chile chairs the Ibero-American Programme for Strengthening South-South Co-operation and is a member of the Global Partnership Initiative on Effective Triangular Co-operation.
+Chile is a member of the Global Partnership Initiative on Effective Triangular Co-operation.
 Learn more about triangular co-operation.

 Institutional set-up